Ayano-Discord/Ayano/README.md

 # Ayano
-A multipurpose discord bot that is being written in TypeScript!
+A multipurpose discord bot written in TypeScript!

 ## Contributing